tiaanv/jura/README.md

 ## 🌟 Overview

-This project builds on the fantastic work by [Ryan Alden’s original Jura component](https://github.com/ryanalden/esphome-jura-component), modernizing it for **ESPHome’s new external component architecture** and ensuring **cross-platform compatibility** (ESP8266 & ESP32).
+This project builds on the fantastic work by [Ryan Alden’s original Jura component](https://github.com/ryanalden/esphome-jura-component) more credits below, modernizing it for **ESPHome’s new external component architecture** and ensuring **cross-platform compatibility** (ESP8266 & ESP32).

 ### 🧰 Key Improvements